dacap/clip/README.md

 ## Features

-* Copy/paste UTF-8 text on Windows and OS X.
+* Copy/paste UTF-8 text on Windows, macOS, and Linux (X11).
-* Copy/paste RGB/RGBA images on Windows and OS X. This library use non-premultiplied alpha RGB values.
+* Copy/paste RGB/RGBA images on Windows and macOS.
+This library use non-premultiplied alpha RGB values.
-* Copy/paste user-defined data on Windows and OS X.
+* Copy/paste user-defined data on Windows and macOS.

 ## Example